 Two of my kids had programs this year about the Golden Spike Utah impact.
 They taught us through song about how the railroad connected the east coast to the west coast!
 Check out the song provided by the Utah 4th grade program song lyric script.

 Basically, both workers from the east and west were working hard to finish the track to connect the United States.
 On May 10, 1869, in Promontory Point (according to the reporters) the final spike was put in place.
 As a celebration, a golden spike was used!

 2019 was the 150th anniversary of this great event.
 Reenactments are common every single day, but in honor of the 150-year celebration, a special reenactment was performed.

 For your viewing pleasure, you can watch part of the celebration!
 This is provided by the special website that was created for this, called Spike 150.

 Plan Your Visit to Golden Spike National Historical Park

-Should I Plan a Special Visit
+Should I Plan a Special Visit to Golden Spike National Monument?

-Yes, planning a visit to Golden Spike National Historical Park is worth it, if you live in Utah.
-This is a great Utah state historical site to explore.
 If I was coming from out of state I would not necessarily go out of my way to see Promontory Point unless I had a train enthusiast with me, held a National Park Pass, and wanted to get to as many parks as possible, or if I had a trip planned and was near the area.

 When we went, there were two sites pretty much across the street from each other.
 The main site housed the visitor’s center.
-The visitor’s center includes an area where you can watch films (these were dated), and a gift shop, and a museum that has items from the era as well as stories.
+The visitor’s center includes an area where you can watch films (these were dated), a gift shop and a museum that has items from the era as well as stories.

 Outside the museum is a pathway leading to the point where the tracks were joined.
 The second site, the engine house, holds train cars.